 However, sooner or later, one or two of those charges might need replacing.
 That is due to either the cables breaking down, turning old, me wanting to change to wireless charging or just plain changing cables for no apparent reason other than I want to.
 And, while we are talking about cables, there are also cables you use for computers, which will also need replacing in the long run.
 How can I dispose of the discarded cables?

-If we have the situation, what do you think should you do.
+If we have the situation, what do you think you should do?
 Of course, the first thing that comes to mind is recycling.
 So, can you recycle your electrical cables or the equivalent?
 Read on to learn more.

 A bit about Waster